 It should go without saying that you should have breakfast at a 'breakfast party', right?
 For some folks, apparently not.
 The amount of people I see mash up in the fete because they've been drinking on an empty belly is always so surprising.

-Breakfast is the most important meal of the day and is definitely necessary to hold you down with the drinking that will occur.
-Personally, I like to be prepared and have a starchy meal before I even leave my yaad- I've experienced how easily socializing can deter you and I cya reach the fete feelin' pop down!
-But with that said, remember to save space and eat at the fete- you're paying for a BREAKFAST party after all.
+Breakfast is the most important meal of the day and is definitely necessary to hold you down with the festivities that will occur.
+Personally, I like to be prepared and have a starchy meal before I even leave my yaad.
+I've experienced firsthand how easily socialising can deter you and I cya reach the fete feelin' pop down!
+With that said, remember to save space and eat at the fete - you're paying for a BREAKFAST party after all.

-Just looking at the sponsors and menu that Xodus released, catch me front and centre of every booth as I reach!
-As a huge Chillin' Serengeti lover, I was so ecstatic to see their options and can't wait to devour their Hennessy Chocolate Crepes.
-This is a perfect example of a menu that I typically look for in a breakfast fete- one that infuses local and traditional breakfast items while hitting the savoury and sweet marks.
+Just looking at the sponsors and menu that Xodus released, you can expect to see me front and centre of every booth as I reach!
+As a huge Chillin' Serengeti lover, I was so ecstatic to see their options and can't wait to devour their Chocolate Crepes.
+This is a perfect example of a menu that I typically look for in a breakfast fete, one that infuses local and traditional breakfast items while hitting the savoury and sweet marks.

 On a side note, wet wipes are a hot gyal life hack.
 If you don't have the space for them in your bag, find it.
-While this may sound random- hear me out.
+While this may sound random but hear me out.
 Wet wipes are the blessing you need when you least expect it.
-Whether it be a food stain, a makeup touch-up, a spilled drink, or a port-o-potty lacking basic necessities.
-Trust me on this, they'll come in handy.
+Whether it be a food stain, a makeup touch-up, a spilled drink or a port-o-potty lacking basic necessities, they'll come in handy.

 DO: Dress and Glam Wisely

-At a certain point in the morning, I can guarantee that you'll want to take off an article of clothing and dash it weh.
+I can guarantee that, at a certain point in the morning, you'll want to take off an article of clothing and dash it weh.
 Breathable clothing is the key here.
 Breakfast parties are the last place for dark, heavy or suffocating pieces.
-You're going to want to choose fabrics that don't stick or chafe, and colours that won't attract the sun.
+You're going to want to choose fabrics that don't stick or chafe and colours that won't attract the sun.
 My go-to is usually a light romper or a two-piece set.
-I also stay away from long pants or sleeves, and fabrics that broadcast sweat marks to the world.
+I also stay away from long pants or sleeves and fabrics that broadcast sweat marks to the world.

 It's also important to factor in your shoe choice into your outfit planning.
-You never know what a venue may spring on you- whether it's a muddy mess or literal Sahara dust.
+You never know what a venue may spring on you whether it's a muddy mess or literal Sahara dust.
 While it's always nice to pair sandals with daytime outfits, you can never go wrong with enclosed shoes.
 Bear in mind, this doesn't necessarily mean sneakers.
-Get creative!
-From closed-toe espadrilles to booties.
+Feel free to get creative from closed-toe espadrilles to booties!

 DON'T: Underestimate the Sun

 The exhaustion I feel after breakfast parties is next level.
-The sun beats at breakfast parties and no matter if you're born and bred in the West Indies, it will find a way to catch up to you- whether it be clear skies or nuff clouds.
-Now, while these suggestions may sound like a typical parent's advice- they truly are crucial.
+The sun beats at breakfast parties and no matter if you're born and bred in the West Indies, it will find a way to catch up to you whether it be clear skies or constant cloud coverage.
+While these suggestions may sound like a typical parent's advice, they truly are crucial.
 Heat stroke is real, party people.

 DO: Have Fun

 I hope that everyone has a blessed Carnival season.
 While I'll only be home for just one fete, I'm so happy that it'll be with the Xodus family!
-Debut, I'm coming for ya...hmmm vlog, anyone??
+Debut, I'm coming for you...vlog, anyone??